BondCrypto/Repo-for-article-drafts/2020-04-16-p2p-validator-acquired-core-star-team.md

 We are thrilled to announce that P2P Validator acquired [Corestar](https://corestar.io) team to create synergy in the development of decentralized ecosystems.

-Our team have always been looking for ways to increase the value we add to the projects we work with.
-Comprehensive contribution to the most groundbreaking blockchains is an important piece of our long term vision.
+Our team have always been looking for ways to add more value to the projects we work with.
+Comprehensive contribution is an important piece of our long term vision.

 P2P Validator provides non-custodial staking including valuable tools for delegators, community building, educational enlightenment and *with acquisition of Corestar team we will add solid development activities to the scope of our capabilities*.